 How much does the EIPA-WT exam cost?

 At the time of registration, you will be required to pay the $235.00 test fee.
+(Anyone taking the EIPA Written Test after January 1st, 2017 will be charged the new $250.00 testing fee.)
 A credit card is required.
 Proctors are allowed to charge test takers a proctor fee.
 You should contact the proctor prior to registering if you would like to inquire about possible proctor fees.
 Any proctor fees will be collected at the test site and paid directly to the proctor.